ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 $ eval $(opam env)
 ```

 Check that the installation was successful by running `which ocaml` and `ocaml -version`.
-The line beneath the $ command shows the desired output for both the OCaml version and the toplevel version (installed specifically with the above `switch` command):
+The line beneath the $ command shows the desired output for both the OCaml version and the top-level version (installed specifically with the above `switch` command):

 ```shell
 $ which ocaml